-Restoration of George England pipe organ case with carvings at Christ's Chapel of Alleyn's College of God's Gift in Dulwich.
+Restoration of George England pipe organ case at Christ's Chapel of Alleyn's College of God's Gift in Dulwich.

 Middle section of the case with the restored frieze-work mounted onto new building frame

 Carvings to flats with C scrolled acanthus and garlands of flowers